charliecalvert/CloudNotes/Assignments/BootstrapBasics.md

 Be sure your work is in your repository in a folder called **Week03-BootstrapBasics**.
 Include the URL of your repository when you submit the assignment.
 You might also make a note of the folder in which your project resides.
 This might help you remember to put it in exactly the right folder.

+Attach a screen shot of your running application to the assignment when you submit it.
+All I need to see is the output in your browser.
+Your lastname in the title should be clearly visible.